scottrlarson/profession/content/services/information/management/system.md

 $500.00 per year - averaging out to $40.00 Monthly.
 It includes all software, upkeep and monitoring of your security, upkeep and backup.

+$30.00 per year peripheral add-on - provides regular upkeep and 3hrs of support for devices that attach to your computer.

 ## Backup Hardware Requirement Costs